 - Relationship discounts: If you have a student loan from Laurel Road, you can get cheaper rates on a personal loan, too.

-- Good customer service support: Laurel Road’s call centers and online chat support are available six days a week, for 12 hours per day.
+- Good customer service support: Laurel Road’s call centers and online chat support are available seven days a week, with their phone service hours extending from 7 AM to 11 PM ET.
 What’s more, you don’t have to be a customer to access chat support, so it’s easier to ask real-time questions online if you’re still deciding on Laurel Road.

 - Ability to change payment due date: Did your employer change your payday?
-Or just prefer a different payment date?
-No worries; you can change the day your payment is due by calling or emailing the company.
+Or do you just prefer a different payment date?
+You can change the day your payment is due by calling or emailing the company.
+Laurel Road only lets you do this once, however, so choose wisely.

 - Special options for physicians and dentists: Residents and fellows can get access to personal loans with special payment plans of $25 per month while you finish school and during training.
 If you’re already a fully-fledged medical professional or close to it, you can get access to higher-than-normal loan amounts of $80,000 (versus the $35,000-$45,000 maximum for other borrowers).

 - Slow funding time: Laurel Road says it funds most loans within seven business days, although it could take longer in some cases.
-By contrast, some other lenders can get you the cash as soon as the same day if you’re in a pinch.
+By contrast, some other lenders can get you the cash the same day.

-- Lowest rates aren’t the best: Laurel Road’s lowest APRs for three- to five-year loans range from 8.01% to 10.11%.
-Those aren’t bad rates, per se, but if you’re a true low-rate-seeker, you’ll want to look elsewhere.
+- Lowest rates aren’t the best: Laurel Road’s lowest APRs for three- to five-year loans range from 7.0% to 8.0%.
+Those aren’t bad rates, but if you’re a true low-rate-seeker, you'll want to look elsewhere.

-- Need a good credit score: To qualify for a personal loan from Laurel Road, you’ll need a good credit score (at least 700).
+- Good credit score recommended: To qualify for a personal loan from Laurel Road, you’ll need a good credit score (around 700).
 If you don’t have that, you may be able to get a loan if you have a credit score of at least 660 and a co-signer for the loan with a score of 700 or greater.

 Laurel Road offers personal loans for a wide range of uses, although some of the exact details depend on what you’re using the money for.